 The Indian Orchard Project (the “Project”) is exempt from licensing by the Federal Energy Regulatory Commission (“FERC”) as Project No. 10678.
-The Project is owned by Essential Power, LLC ™ (“Essential Power”).
+The Project is owned by Central Rivers Power MA, LLC.
 The Project is located in the Town of Ludlow and City of Springfield in Hampden County, Massachusetts, at approximate river mile 7.8 on the Chicopee River.
-The Project dam crosses the municipal line between Ludlow and Springfield.
+The dam crosses the municipal line between Ludlow and Springfield.
 The powerhouse is located in Springfield.
 The impoundment extends in a northeasterly direction, bordering Ludlow and Springfield.
 In 1988, the Federal Energy Regulatory Commission determined that the Chicopee River was a navigable waterway under its jurisdiction and ordered WMECO to prepare an application for Exemption from Licensing.

 |Project Name||Indian Orchard|